Squamous Cell Carcinoma of the Lung

 Knowing about specific genetic mutations can help predict which therapy will be best.
 This strategy can be especially helpful in certain patients, such as women with adenocarcinoma of the lung who have never smoked.

 Even after treatment has been completed, lung cancer patients must return for regular follow-up appointments.
 Even if the cancer was initially placed into remission," it can return months or even years later.

 When To Call a Professional

 If you have any of symptoms of squamous cell lung cancer, see your doctor as soon as possible.

 Squamous cell lung cancer usually is diagnosed after the disease has spread.
 While the average five-year survival rate is still only 24%, the prognosis for patients continues to improve.
-The survival rate is higher if the disease is detected and treated early.
+The survival rate is significantly higher if the disease is detected and treated early.

 Even when surgery and other therapies are initially successful, squamous cell lung cancer can return.
 This is because cancer cells can start to spread without being detected right away.